 The Revell Plastic kit

 There are three different box styles for the Revell Corvette C7R.
 Revell modeled this kit around the first generation of the C7R 2014-2015.
 This first generation didn’t have a rear diffuser or the more aggressive front nose or large side skirts and a smaller rear wing.
-You can find this kit on ebay HERE for a very reasonable price, they are abundant and easy to fine.
-The Folding box (Side opener) the model is molded in Yellow the other two are molded in white plastic.
+You can find this kit on my website as a special limited time offer COMBO kit HERE for a very reasonable price!

 The Resin upgrade kit

 The Classic Racing Resins C7R Upgrade kit can be purchased HERE.
 The resin kit consist of a upgraded post 2016 nose with the sharper leading edges and larger front splitter, Rear diffuser, larger side skirts, winder rear wing, endplates, exhaust pipes, resin camera pod for easier application of decals and painting, and rear wing struts.

 This resin upgrade kit is designed to easily adapt to the Revell kit with very little effort and figuring.

 As you can see the 2014-2015 Front nose (left) has a more rounded look.
 The 2016-2019 (right) has a way more aggressive design.

 Indycals offers the 2018 Redline Corvette C7R (Shanghai) and 2019 Corvette C7R decal sheets.
 The 2018 Redline sheet has all the markings to build an accurate C7R that raced in the Shanghai 6hrs are available here at Indycals.
 The 2019 IMSA Corvette C7R sheet has all the markings you need with the spectacular American flag scheme.
 You can purchase an Indycals C7R decal sheet HERE